Preparation is key in today’s housing market

 There are also down payment assistance programs (DPAs) in every state.
 These offer grants or loans to qualified homebuyers who need help with their down payments.
 So if you need a little extra help with your out-of-pocket costs, ask your loan officer about local DPAs for which you might qualify.

 4. Determine your budget

 Mortgage calculators vary.
-Some estimate your monthly payment based on the home price, down payment amount, interest rate, loan term, and other monthly mortgage expenses like homeowner’s insurance and property taxes.
+Some estimate your monthly payment based on the home price, down payment amount, interest rate, loan term, and other monthly mortgage expenses like homeowner’s insurance, property taxes, and homeowners association dues.

-How to prepare to buy a house when you’re ready now
+How to prepare when you’re ready to start house hunting

 1. Research loan programs

-Even though your mortgage lender will discuss different home loan solutions, do your own research before meeting with the loan officer.
+Even though your lender will discuss different types of mortgages, do your own research before meeting with the loan officer.

 If you settle for the first loan you’re offered, you might miss out on lower rates or a more affordable loan program.

 So take your time and educate yourself on different types of loans.
 Think about what you really want in a mortgage.
 Is it: